thermofisher-jch/csd-inspector/README.md

 ## Deployment

-Commit and push your changes to this repository.
+Commit and push your changes to this repository, then create a tag marking the commit point with the desired deployment state.
+Tags are expected to embed a semantic version tag formatted as follows.
+Pay close attention to use of punctuation and digits.

+   release-<MAJOR>.<MINOR>.<PATCH>

+For a pre-release test candidate, use:

+   release-<MAJOR>.<MINOR>.<PATCH>-rc.<RCNUM>

 ### To Staging (inspector.sigproc.itw)